DsbC

 DNA Topoisomerase-I Human Recombinant

-DNA Topoisomerase-I Human Recombinant produced in SF9 is a glycosylated, polypeptide chain having a molecular mass of 102 kDa.
-The TOP1 is expressed with a -6xHis tag and purified by proprietary chromatographic techniques.
+Recombinant Human DNA Topoisomerase-I, produced in SF9 cells, is a glycosylated polypeptide chain with a molecular weight of 102 kDa.
+Featuring a -6xHis tag, TOP1 is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs